Pros and cons of a SharePoint intranet

 Pro.
 You decide on the best pricing model

 When SharePoint existed on-premises only, there weren’t many options to choose.
 Initial costs included infrastructure and licenses, then, service costs were added.

 Fortunately, Microsoft diversified their offering with multiple cloud plans and introduced various payment schemes to take the financial burden off SharePoint owners.
 So, today companies can also choose among multiple cloud plans to align payments with their budget capabilities.

 Con.
 Your final bill may not come cheap

 Cloud intranets are gaining popularity and promise SharePoint owners to cut intranet costs substantially.
 However, there are things to consider in all the deployment options.
 On-premises intranets require substantial initial investments into infrastructure, licenses and customization, which can make up a huge part of your budget.
 As for cloud intranets, they allow cutting infrastructure costs but bring ongoing monthly subscription payments.
 If you choose a hybrid solution, you will have to invest in both on-premises and cloud SharePoint.

 As you can see, there are so many aspects to consider before starting a SharePoint intranet implementation.
 To a great extent, your decision should depend on your business size, collaboration needs and budget.

 A SharePoint-based intranet is a suitable solution for large and medium-sized companies with multiple teams and diverse collaboration patterns.
 Moreover, if you already have a developed IT infrastructure, setting up a SharePoint intranet will be relatively easy.

-At the same time, if your company is pretty small, SharePoint on-premises won’t be your best option, as it can be literally too heavy for your budget and collaboration needs.
+At the same time, if your company is pretty small, SharePoint on-premises won’t be your best option, as it can be too costly for your budget and collaboration needs.
 In this case, better choose a SharePoint Online or Office 365 solution or look for an alternative collaboration tool.